noramurakozy/noramurakozy.github.io/index.md

 Besides the medical terms, present are also a lot of names, places, and other words that are used in referencing on Wikipedia, where the same cannot quite be found in the textbook.

 ### Systems
-The nodes in our network have an attribute called "System", which represent the system in which the node belongs to.
-We also want to create the wordclouds for these systems, which are 9 in total, to compare with the communities ones that are going to be created later.
+As said in the previous section of systems, we also create the wordclouds for them, which are 9 in total.
+The aim is to compare them with the communities wordclouds that are going to be created later.
 We repeat the same operations as before with the TF-IDF wordclouds, so we get the unique words of each system in our network.

 Before creating the wordclouds, we get the names of the systems:
  - Circulatory system